bbc/gel/src/components/headings.md

 As labels, headings must describe the sections they introduce[^3].

 Many screen readers aggregate headings into a table of contents.
-For example, JAWS produces a headings dialog when the user presses <kbd>Insert</kbd> + <kbd>F6</kbd>.
+For example, JAWS produces a headings dialogue when the user presses <kbd>Insert</kbd> + <kbd>F6</kbd>.
 For this reason, it's important headings are sufficiently descriptive independent of their surrounding content.

 #### Bad example